a0x8o/flink/docs/dev/table/sourceSinks.md

 </div>
 </div>

-### FilterableTableSource
+* `projectNestedField(fields, nestedFields)`: Returns a *copy* of the `TableSource` with adjusted physical return type.
+Fields of the physical return type may be removed or reordered but their type must not be changed.
+The contract of this method is essentially the same as for the `ProjectableTableSource.projectFields()` method.
+In addition, the `nestedFields` parameter contains for each field index in the `fields` list, a list of paths to all nested fields that are accessed by the query.
+All other nested fields do not need to be read, parsed, and set in the records that are produced by the `TableSource`. **IMPORTANT** the types of the projected fields must not be changed but unused fields may be set to null or to a default value.

+{% top %}

+### Defining a TableSource with Filter Push-Down

-The `FilterableTableSource` interface adds support for filtering push-down to a `TableSource`.
-A `TableSource` extending this interface is able to filter records before returning.
+The `FilterableTableSource` interface adds support for filter push-down to a `TableSource`.
+A `TableSource` extending this interface is able to filter records such that the returned `DataStream` or `DataSet` returns fewer records.

 The interface looks as follows: